Raymond-Cox/react-boilerplate/README.md

 ## Extras

 -   Eslint configuration extends the [js-standard](https://standardjs.com/).
 -   CSS choice is up to you.
-Parcel is configured to handle nearly anything except CSS-in-JS.
+Parcel is pre-configured to handle nearly anything except CSS-in-JS.
+I do recommend using css modules over plain css, because plain css changes do not trigger hot reloads for some reason.